 | ACL sync latency | Time between a permission change in the source system and the update reaching chunk metadata.
 Anything over five minutes is a leakage window. | Above 5 minutes |

-| Cross-boundary retrieval attempts | The agent tried to retrieve chunks outside the user's scope.
-High rates mean the agent is constructing queries that ignore boundaries. | Any count above 0 in post-filter logs |
+| Cross-boundary retrieval attempts | The agent tried to retrieve chunks outside the user's scope — caught by the post-filter.
+High rates mean the agent's pre-filter metadata is misconfigured. | Any count above 0 in post-filter logs |

-| Token expiry violations | Requests with expired delegated tokens.
+| Token expiry violations | Requests arriving with expired delegated tokens.
 The agent runtime is not refreshing properly. | Any count above 0 |

 Five layers, in order.
 No layer trusts the layer above it to have done the permission check correctly.